lordgordon/lordgordon/README.md

 [movies](https://www.wikiwand.com/en/Stanley_Kubrick_filmography).
 I cannot resist a [Miyazaki anime](shorturl.at/vwDV2).
 When I'm not reading or watching a movie I may be walking around the city or going out to theatre for a nice show.
-Otherwise, you may find me enjoying a [good coffee](https://www.orsonerocoffee.it/)&nbsp;:coffee:&nbsp;.
+Otherwise, you may find me enjoying a [good coffee](https://www.orsonerocoffee.it/)&nbsp; :coffee: &nbsp;.
 When I'm inspired I take photos :camera: and I publish them in my [personal website](https://lordgordon.com).

 I don't even dare to start explaining what food I like.
 AFAIK there is not enough space on this server.
 You asked about